 Comparison of dry-mix and wet-mix processes

 The comparison made between dry-mix and wet-mix processes is in accordance with ACI 506R-4.
 Either process is suitable for normal construction requirements.
-The differences lie in capital and maintenance cost of equipment, operational features, suitability of available aggregate, and placement characteristics.
+The differences lie in the capital and maintenance costs of equipment, operational features, the suitability of available aggregate, and placement characteristics.
 However, one or the other may be more attractive for a particular application.

 Also, read: What is Mass Concrete?